SansGuidon/bookmarks/README.md

 * [Aurore Malherbes](https://www.theodo.fr/blog/2017/05/prevent-command-with-a-specific-option-to-be-run-on-your-server/) - Prevent command with a specific option to be run on your server
 * [Marvin Pinto](https://disjoint.ca/writing/2015/11/26/a-framework-for-deployment-of-immutable-infrastructure/) - A Framework for Deployment of Immutable Infrastructure
 * [Dan Tehranian](https://dantehranian.wordpress.com/2014/08/11/building-a-better-dashboard-for-virtual-infrastructure/) - Building a Better Dashboard for Virtual Infrastructure
+* [Pat Cable](https://blog.threatstack.com/balancing-security-and-your-on-call-rotation-using-deputize) - Balancing Security and Your On-Call Rotation Using Deputize

 ## Monitoring
 * [Rafael Eyng](http://codeheaven.io/monitoring-your-application-status-with-cabot/) - Monitoring Your Application Status With Cabot